itsJeetJayas7/Student-Grading-BrightSpace-2.0-/README.md

 ## 🧠 Example Use Case

-For a practical example, think of **Brightspace quizzes**—QuizMaster LMS is designed to offer a similar, user-friendly interface with robust features to support both teaching and learning.
+For a practical example, think of **Brightspace quizzes**—BrightSpace 2.0 is designed to offer a similar, user-friendly interface with robust features to support both teaching and learning.

 ## 📥 File Import Instructions